insected/bobbae_gcp-wiki/Preparation.md

 ### Learning paths

 https://cloud.google.com/training#learning-paths

 ### Codelabs

-[Codelabs](https://codelabs.developers.google.com/) provide a guided, step-by-step learning experience on a wide range of topics on GCP.
+[Codelabs](https://codelabs.developers.google.com/) provide a step-by-step learning experience on a wide range of topics on GCP.
 Once you are comfortable with it, you may try [creating your own Codelab](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd) tutorials.
 You may need [Codelab as a thing](https://github.com/zarinlo/tools).

 ### Git